YTread Logo

 chicken

-restaurants?
-Turns out, there's more to it than just those 11 secret herbs and spices.
-Much has been made in KFC's history of its proprietary blend of 11 secret herbs and spices.
-However, in the culinary world, it's essentially the equivalent of an urban legend, and no one has been able to confirm precisely what that proprietary blend is made up of.
-Or do they have?
-In 2016, the real-life nephew of KFC's legendary Colonel Sanders appeared to unveil the top-secret list.
+joints?
+Turns out there's more to it than just those 11 secret herbs and spices.
+Much progress has been made in KFC's story about its proprietary blend of 11 secret herbs and spices.
+However, in the culinary world, it's essentially the equivalent of an urban legend, and no one has been able to confirm precisely what that proprietary blend comprises.
+Or if?
+In 2016, the real-life nephew of KFC legend Colonel Sanders appeared to reveal the top-secret list.
+That year, Chicago Tribune reporter Jay Jones traveled to the small town of Corbin, Kentucky, where Colonel Harland Sanders began serving his now world-famous

 fried